 Despite the variable weather, the city enjoys a unique geographical location, with one of the warmest winters of Europe.

 Weather in January: What to Pack, What to Wear

-Due to the proximity to the Atlantic Ocean, the temperature in Lisbon never goes below zero in winter
+Due to the proximity to the Atlantic Ocean, the temperature in Lisbon never goes below zero.